owickstrom/wickstrom.tech/src/_posts/2020-07-02-the-todomvc-showdown-testing-with-webcheck.md

 : The event listeners are attached some time after the `.new-todo` form is rendered.
 Although unlikely, if you're quick enough you can focus the input, press <kbd>Return</kbd>, and post the form.
-This will navigate the user agent to the same page but with a query paremeter, e.g. `index.html?text=`.
+This will navigate the user agent to the same page but with a query parameter, e.g. `index.html?text=`.
 In TodoMVC it's not the end of the world, but there are systems where you do not want this to happen.